ravikiransm/Chatbot/README.md

 ### The example on how to implement simple chatbot using seq2seq model in the python using tensorflow 1.4 version.
 This Chatbot example shows the attention mechanism and bucketing as well.

 # Dataset
-## I've used the Cornell Movie Dialogs corpuse for this example.
+## I've used the Cornell Movie Dialogs corpus for this example.

 # Install
     Supported Python version